djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 ## 3.7 Combining Spatial Enhancement Methods

-\indObjective: enhance a image by sharpening and bringing out more of the detail
+$\quad\quad\$Objective: enhance a image by sharpening and bringing out more of the detail

-\indUtilize the Laplacian to highlight fine and the gradient to enhance prominent edges.
+$\quad\quad\$Utilize the Laplacian to highlight fine and the gradient to enhance prominent edges.

-\indMedian filtering is a nonlinear process capable of removing image features.
+$\quad\quad\$Median filtering is a nonlinear process capable of removing image features.
 A smoothed version of the gradient would be an alternative.
 The idea is to smooth the gradient and multiply it by the Laplacian image.

-\indIncrease the dynamic range of the sharpened image.
+$\quad\quad\$Increase the dynamic range of the sharpened image.
 Histogram equalization is not likely to work well on images that have dark intensity distribututions.
 Here a power-law transformation would be better.

 ## 3.8 Using Fuzzy Techniques for Intensity Transformations and Spatial Filtering